-When our founder, Carissa, had her first baby, she ended up with a whole lot of plastic baby toys.
-One morning when her son was a few months old, she was filling a plastic spice jar with dried beans to make a little rattle.
+When I had my first baby, I ended up with a whole lot of plastic baby toys.
+One morning when my son was a few months old, I was filling a plastic spice jar with dried beans to make a little rattle.
 I glanced at the recycling code on the bottom just to make sure it was one of the safer types of plastic, and saw that it wasn't.
-She checked her plastic toys and noticed they didn't even have these codes, meaning there was no way to know which plastics they were made of.
+I checked our plastic toys and noticed they didn't even have these codes, meaning there was no way to know which plastics they were made of.

 With a background in environmental sustainability and a personal drive to help curb over-consumption, I recognized an opportunity to increase access to quality wooden toys in Canada without parents having to invest in tons of toys their child would outgrow in a few months.
 I recruited advisors with expertise in early childhood development, social enterprise development, and sharing economy business models, and created Toy Exchange Club.

 Toy Exchange Club is reducing the need for toy ownership.

 We ensure children have access to the right toys at the right time to support their development.
 Once they outgrow them, the toys can be used by another family.
 This sharing economy approach reduces waste in these key areas:

 - Materials and resources used to manufacture new wooden toys

 - Packaging materials